microsoft/PlanetaryComputerDataCatalog/docs/concepts/hub-deployment.md

 **Create an app registration**

-To authenticate users, we'll create an Azure AD app registration in the Azure Portal following [these instructions](https://docs.microsoft.com/en-us/azure/active-directory/develop/quickstart-register-app).
+To authenticate users, we'll create app registration for the Microsoft Identity Platform in the Azure Portal following [these instructions](https://docs.microsoft.com/en-us/azure/active-directory/develop/quickstart-register-app).
 In this example, the *sign-in audience* will be **accounts in this organizational directory only**.
-This is appropriate when you are administering a Hub for other users within your Azure AD tenant.
+This is appropriate when you are administering a Hub for other users within your tenant.
 By default, all users with a directory will be able to log into your Hub.
 You can manage access using [Azure Active Directory groups](https://docs.microsoft.com/en-us/azure/active-directory/fundamentals/active-directory-manage-groups).

 When creating a new app registration, you'll be asked for a redirect URI.
 This URI should match where your users will access the Hub.
 If your organization already has a DNS provider, use that.
 Alternatively, you can have Azure handle the DNS for your Hub service automatically, which is what we'll use in this guide.
 We're calling our cluster ``pangeo-hub`` and deploying it in West Europe, so the callback URL is ``https://pangeo-hub.westeurope.cloudapp.azure.com/hub/oauth_callback``.
 In general the pattern is ``https://<hub-name>.<azure-region>.cloudapp.azure.com/hub/oauth_callback``.

+If you need to further customize the platform settings, do so under the "Web" platform.
+The JupyterHub server will be the web server in this context.

 Finally, create a client secret to pass to JupyterHub: Under the *Manage* section, select *Certificates and Secrets* then *New client secret*.
 We'll use the ``Value`` later on.
 You will also need the app registration's ``Client ID`` and ``Tenant ID``, which are available on the app registration's main page, under *Essentials*.